kaigorod/nirdjs/README.md

 ### State actions layer

-The state actions are simple JavaScript functions on top of the state particles.
+The state actions are simple JavaScript functions on top of the state atoms.

 The state actions code knows nothing about user actions, DOM, UI, HTML and Components.